The Seriously Outrageous Cost of Prediabetes & Type 2

 In addition, we’ve all seen the news coverage about the ever increasing cost of insulin.
 One particular study concluded that the average price of insulin rose nearly 300% from 2002 to 2013.
 The skyrocketing cost of this life-saving medication (and many other related medications) is forcing many people to gamble with their health when there isn’t enough money to buy “extras” like insulin.

 That’s actually a great question.
-Because you don’t have diabetes… yet.
-But that probably won’t last forever.
-Which means now is the time to get serious about actively managing and treating your prediabetes!
+Because if you don’t have it yet, it means now is the time to get serious about actively managing and treating your prediabetes!
+And if you already do have type 2, now’s the time to take action to be as healthy as possible and you can still save on your healthcare costs!

-That’s what it’s costing people who, for whatever reason, aren’t taking action.
-Who are among the many who ignore their prediabetes diagnosis simply because they feel perfectly healthy.
+That’s what it’s costing people who are among the many that either are unaware of or ignore their diagnosis simply because they feel perfectly healthy.
 Or, they feel hopeless because they’re afraid nothing can be done that would change anything.

-That’s the cost – the hefty price – you could be paying if your prediabetes makes that sharp left turn and advances to the next level.
+It’s a hefty price for those who advance to the next level.
 A level of the most expensive chronic disease ever.

 What if all it took was a handful of tiny changes?
 Small choices to do something a little bit different today?

-What if that was all it took to avoid getting type 2 diabetes?
+What if that was all it took to prevent and delay getting type 2 diabetes?
 Or, at the very least to postpone that progression for as long as possible?
-Because every year you can fight for is an extra $10,000 in your pocket.
-It’s an extra year of better health, both physically and mentally.
+But what if might actually reverse your prediabetes completely?

 The average person has no idea that 1 in 3 Americans has prediabetes.
 If you’re over the age of 65, that figure jumps to 1 in 2!
 But what’s even worse is that 90% of those individuals don’t even know they have prediabetes.